73VW/TechnicalReport/TechnicalReportGenerator/README.rst

 Image usage test
 ################

-It doesn't matter where the figure Fig. $\ref{samiral-logo}$ will go.
+It doesn't matter where the figure Fig. $\ref{img/samiral.png}$ will go.
 It will always be linked.

 .. _tools: ./tools